haley-wyatt/Stacks-infix-to-postix/readme.txt

 Name: Wyatt Haley
-Class: CS 302 - Data Structures
+Class: Data Structures
 File name: readme.txt

 This is a project from my data structures class at UNR.
 The point of the project is to design and implement a stack data structure by creating a program that takes an infix expression as an input and returns that expression in postfix form.

 Instructions to run code:
+    The makefile is set up to use GNU c++ compiler
-    This code is written in c++ and will compile in c++ version 11 In bash terminal run the following commands: make
+    In bash terminal run the following commands: make
         ./executable